 (1) These amounts are shown net of the effect of income taxes.

-These amounts are shown net of any shares withheld by the Company to satisfy certain tax withholdings obligations in connection with the vesting of certain shares of restricted stock.
+These amounts are shown net of any shares withheld by the Company to satisfy certain tax withholdings obligations in connection with the vesting of certain restricted stock units.

 Consolidated Statements of Cash Flows